valify1/Hunter/README.md

 * Flap Down Working
 * Added Wheel Break Left and Wheel Break Right
 * Gear Up and Gear Down added

-This will be released on the GitHub when its working properly